 If you have applied for a benefit but are turned down, you should seek advice about requesting a review of the decision.
-This review is called a mandatory reconsideration and should normally be made within one month of the decision date.
+This review is called a 'mandatory reconsideration' and should normally be made within one month of the decision date.
 If you are still not satisfied after the reconsideration, you can lodge an appeal.
 Our factsheet on "Benefits Appeals" has information on how to appeal.
 Call our Helpline to request the factsheet or if you would like to speak to one of our advisers regarding help with challenging a benefit decision.

-Personal Independence Payment (PIP)
+Personal Independence Payment (PIP) (available in England, Wales and Northern Ireland)